 “Female health and wellness for me is so important.
 It’s part of what we do for each other,” she says.

-Since then, Dr. Percec has been featured in multiple publications for her work on female genital mutilation.
+Since then, Dr. Percec has been featured in multiple publications for her work on female genital mutilation, including the New York Times.
 However, she does the work—and all of her work—for more than women.
 She does it for her children, as well.

 “My life has become about making my kids proud and giving them somebody to look up to.
 I want my daughter to feel like she can do anything she wants, and I hope having a strong female role model will make my son a better man as he grows up,” she says.